If you are looking for a way to repair your nails after biting and damaging them, then you’ve come to the right place.

 Tip #1 – Apply Cuticle Oil and Cuticle Cream Regularly

-Onsen is my favorite Cuticle Cream that I often use in parallel with Bee Naturals.
+LondonTown also does a terrific Cuticle Cream too.
+I often use in parallel with their cuticle oil.
 It conditions and softens cuticles and has a mineral-rich formula that supports nail health and growth.

 Tip #2 – Apply a Hardener/Basecoat to Your Nails